sophiabaldonado/fake-artist-setup/README.md

 # fake-artist-setup
-Programatic game setup for a Fake Artist Goes to New York
+Programmatic game setup for a Fake Artist Goes to New York